3 Critical Digital Wellness Habits for College Freshmen

 What are some ways that they might imagine meeting people and forging deep connections?

-Then have them consider how their digital habits may either help further these goals or be detrimental to them.
+Have them consider how their digital habits may either help further these goals or be detrimental to them.
 How will they recognize if their digital health is waning?
 Or if tech is preventing them from getting out there and making IRL connections.
 What would be some signs?
 What steps can they take?

 Before I sign off I need to take a moment to address our own behavior as empty nesters.
 How might we, as parents, be tethered to our children through phones?
 I’ve heard from many parents that they speak to -or text with- their kids every day - even while they are away at college.
 Of course it’s hard to separate, but college should be a time of letting go and allowing some space.
 We don’t want our constant presence to interfere with our child’s ability to navigate situations on their own and forge true autonomy.